 ASX Recommendation 2.3 The Board considers that a director is independent if they are independent A listed entity should disclose: (a) the names of the directors consid by the Board to be independent directors; and of management and free of any interest, position, association or relationship that might influence, or could reasonably be perceived to influence, in a material respect their capacity to bring an independent judgment to bear on issues to the Board and to act in the best interests of the Fund and its securityholders generally.
-The Board evaluates the materiality of any interests or relationships that could be perceived to compromise (b) if a director has an interest, position association or relationship of the independence on a case by case basis, having regard to the circumstances type described in Box 2.3, but the board is of the opinion that it does not compromise the independent the director, the nature of the interposition, or relationship in questic directors.
+The Board evaluates the materiality of any interests or relationships that could be perceived to compromise (b) if a director has an interest, position association or relationship of the independence on a case by case basis, having regard to the circumstances type described in Box 2.3, but the board is of the opinion that it doe not compromise the independenthe director, the nature of the interposition, or relationship in questions. directors.
 Three of the non-executive directors are independent directors.
-Richard Longes is Chair of the Board and is an independent non-executive director. and an explanation of why the boa of that opinion; and (c) the length of service of each direct personal or family contract or relationship.
+Richard Longes is Chair of the Board and is an independent non-executive director. and an explanation of why the boa of that opinion; and (c) the length of service of each direct Directors are expected to be meticulous in their disclosure of any material personal or family contract or relationship.
 Directors must also strictly adhere to constraints on their participation and voting in relation to matters The Board regularly assesses whether directors are independent, and each director is required to provide information relative to this assessment.
 Details of directors and their length of service, experience and qualifications can be found in the Governance section of our Sustainability Report at www.irongategroup.com.au Recommendation 2.4 A majority of the board of a listed entity sho be independent directors.
 The majority of the Board comprises non-executive directors and the majority of non-executive directors (three out of four non-executive directors) are independent.
 ASX Recommendation 2.5 The Chair of the RE is Richard Longes.
 He is independent and is not the same person as the CEO.
-The Chair of the board of a listed entity sho be an independent director and, in particul should not be the same person as the CEO the entity. uld ar, ASX Recommendation 2.6 A listed entity should have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professiona development to maintain the skills and knowledge needed to perform their role as directors effectively. to whether further professional development opportunities should be ciple 3: Instil a culture of acting lawfully, ethically and responsibly ASX recommendation 3.1 A listed entity should articulate and disclos values The Board is developing a statement of values and will charge the senior executive team with the responsibility of inculcating those values across the RE.
+The Chair of the board of a listed entity sho be an independent director and, in particul should not be the same person as the CEO the entity. uld ar, ASX Recommendation 2.6 A listed entity should have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively. to whether further professional development opportunities should be provided.
+Directors will be able to raise any areas in which they wish to receive additional training at any time.
+Principle 3: Instil a culture of acting lawfully ASX recommendation 3.1 A listed entity should articulate and disclos values The Board is developing a statement of values and will charge the senior executive team with the responsibility of inculcating those values across the RE.